Skip to main content

 Abstract

-We study the determinants, structure, implementation, and effects of carbon underwriting policies among the world’s largest insurers.
-Adoption is more common among European insurers and less so among specialty and unlisted firms, with coal policies preceding those for oil and gas.
-Using novel mine-insurance data, we show that implementation is often incomplete, and some insurers expand coal coverage despite commitments.
-On average, insurers reduce the number of insured mines by 16%, insured coal volumes by 56%, and make continued coverage 13pp less likely.
-Affected mines are more likely to be abandoned and experience constrained operations.
+We study the determinants, design, implementation, and effects of carbon underwriting policies among the world’s largest insurers.
+Adoption is more common among insurers from countries with stronger climate policies and less so among specialty and unlisted firms, with coal policies preceding oil and gas policies.
+Linking U.S. coal mines to insurers, we show that implementation of coal policies is often incomplete, and some expand coverage despite commitments.
+On average, insurers reduce the number of insured mines by 16%, insured coal volumes by 56%, and make continued coverage 13 pp less likely.
+Affected mines are more likely to be abandoned and constrained.

 Related Working Papers